Assessment Measures and Data

 Assessment Measures and Data Resources and Toolkits

-The following resources are provided to assist departments and programs as they choose, develop, implement, and refine measures for assessing student learning as part of program-level assessment.
+The following resources are provided to assist programs and faculty as they choose, develop, implement, and refine measures for assessing student learning as part of program-level assessment.
 ACE provides resources for programs on particular aspects of assessment measures: